All About Condoms

 - Check the expiry date!
 Also make sure the condom is fresh and that it hasn’t been stored for long periods in warm places or in direct sunlight.

 - Open the packet carefully.
 Push the condom into the opposite corner of the package from the corner that you are tearing.
-Use care if you’re using your teeth or nails when opening the package so as not to rip the condom.
+Avoid using your teeth or nails when opening the package so you don’t rip the condom.

 - Make sure it is the right way up.
 Be sure that the roll of latex is on the outside, not the inside.